 Google Live Photo Features that are handy on your iPhone

-Click on the ‘…’ on the top right corner and you will find the option to save the live photo as a video if you like.
-The save to video option is also available from the share options at the bottom of the photo.
+- Click on the ‘…’ at the top right corner and you will find the option to save the live photo as a video if you like

 Sharing Live Photos via iPhone to Social Media